bcCOVID-19group/bcCOVID-19group-site/content/post/2023-01-25-report/index.md

 summary: |
   The BC COVID-19 Modelling team issued their [twenty-seventh report](/post/2023-01-25-report/COVID19group-2023-01-25.pdf) on the status of COVID-19 in British Columbia (January 25th, 2023).
-Omicron continues to be dominated by BA.5\* variants, particularly descendants like BQ.1\* that carry many mutations that reduce antibody recognition.
-BQ.1\* has risen to an estimated current frequency of 50% in BC and in Canada.
-Nevertheless, case numbers are rising and falling in a manner that depends less on these variants and more on population-level immunity and the waning of this immunity.
-This is good news, suggesting that population-level immunity is largely protective against BQ.1\* as well.
+SARS-CoV-2 lineages BQ.1
+  and XBB and their descendants, which carry several mutations reducing antibody recognition, are the fastest spreading variants in Canada.
+BQ.1* has risen to a current frequency of ~85% across the country.
+Case numbers are undergoing only modest fluctuations, reflecting the rise and fall of population-level immunity through infections, vaccinations, and waning.
+Models project future declines in case numbers over the short term, with the rising tide of XBB.1.5 likely having only a modest impact.

 url_slides: "COVID19group-2023-01-25.pdf"